 It means I don’t obsess, and I don’t let constant striving steal my joy.

-(For the record, I don’t frown on botox at all.
+(For the record, I don’t frown on botox.
 In fact, I don’t see how it’s much different from wearing makeup.)

 I invite you to look carefully within and make sure you aren’t on the rat race too.